YifanShenSZ/Fortran-Library/README.md

 * Combinatorics and selected special functions
 * Ordinary differential equation
 * 1 dimensional integration
+4. Chemistry:
+* Gradient of eigenstates
+* Phase fixing
+* Conical intersection adapted coordinate
-4. Geometry transformation:
+5. Geometry transformation:
 * Standard geometry (also called standard orientaion)
 * Cartesian <-> internal coordinate
 * Normal mode and vibrational frequency
-5. Nonadiabatic:
-* Gradient of eigenstates
-* Phase fixing
-* Conical intersection adapted coordinate

 To see what this library is capable of in detail, you may open certain source file and simply fold all: routines are categorized and folded into different sections (VS code is recommended: press ctrl+k+0)